 Mobile use is still on the rise, so it’s natural that Google searches performed on mobile devices (over 60%, as estimated in 2019) keeps rising too.

 10. In 2019, mobile devices accounted for 69% of all Google’s paid ads clicks in the US

 In Q2 of 2019, 69% of Google’s paid ads clicks in the US came from mobile.
 This is pretty higher than mobile clicks on Bing, which accounted for 34%

 11. Google has over 1 billion users of its products and services

 Google’s products and services count more than 1 billion users worldwide, and the number keeps rising.
 With 250.5 million users, Google Sites has the biggest customer base.

 Of all Google searches, 46% are local.
-And with a huge increase in local searches on mobile (250%), businesses should invest more effort in local SEO and mobile optimization.
+And with a huge increase of 250% in local searches on mobile between 2017-2019, businesses should invest more effort in local SEO and mobile optimization.

-Investing in Google Search and Ads can be very lucrative – turning every $1 into $8.
+Investing in Google Ads can be very lucrative – turning every $1 into $8.
 In 2018, Google Search boosted the US economy by $335 billion.